douglas-tsc/practice/README.md

 For a more detailed explanation read the book, it's incredible: [Slicing Pie](http://amzn.to/1IiValf).

 On a broader note, this project is useful because you could repurpose this web app for an introduction app for any interest.

+### What did you use to build it?

+Meteor and React.

+[Meteor](https://www.meteor.com/) is an incredible framework.
+Massive potential to make create amazing applications easy and quick.
+I'm just building an MVP to see if anyone will use it so Meteor was the obvious choice.

+Meteor is awesome, but things can get out of hand as the app grows.
+React is super compartmentalized.
+It makes it easier to keep individual aspects of an application separated.
+Hopefully this will make things easier down the road.

+#### Packages Used

++ ```meteor add react```
++ ```meteor add kadira:react-layout```
++ ```meteor add kadira:flow-router```
++ ```meteor add twbs:bootstrap```